telerik/winforms-docs/cloud-integration/google-cloud/translation.md

 ![](images/google-cloud-translation-api000.png)

-## Step 2: Adding the Nuget Package
+## Step 2: Adding the NuGet Package

 In order to proceed with adding the functionality in your application, you should first enable the feature from your GCP console.